Quadruped Spider Robot

 Hardware

-The robot frame is built using PLA 3D printed parts and metal brackets.
-12 SG90 servo motors are mounted across 4 legs (3 per leg: ankle, knee, hip).
+The robot frame is built using PLA and AMS 3D printed parts and metal brackets.
+12 MG90s servo motors are mounted across 4 legs (3 per leg: ankle, knee, hip).
 All servos are connected to a PCA9685 PWM driver which is controlled by the STM32 NUCLEO-F446RE over I2C.
 An HC-05 Bluetooth module connects to the MCU over UART for wireless control.
-The servos are powered by a dedicated 5V/3A external power supply to avoid overloading the MCU's onboard regulator.
+The servos are powered by a dedicated external power supply composed of two 18650(a total of 7.4V) rechargeable batteries with a discharge of 30A and regulated to 6V using the XL4005 module.

 Servo Channel Mapping: